18 Incredible Venice Instagram Spots You Can’t Miss

 10. Burano Island

-Located in the Northern Venetian Lagoon, the colorful island of Burano definitely needs to be on your list if you’re looking for the most instagrammable places in Venice.
+Located in the northern Venetian Lagoon, Burano is an easy add if you are hunting for the most Instagrammable places in Venice.

 Location on Google Maps: Burano Island